6 triangles matchstick puzzle

 - In the other stick move, keep one side hanging and the third side secure as a side of another triangle.
 This hanging side will form the base of the new triangle.

-Any one of the moves may be the first move.
+Any of the moves may be the first move.

 Finding more than one solution improves your problem solving skills in line with many ways technique we defined some time back.